gayathrichava/Supplier-Performance-Analysis-SQL/README.md

 ---

 ## ▶️ How to Run

-1. Load the quarterly datasets into PostgreSQL.
+1. Load the four cleaned quarterly CSV files from the `Clean Data` folder into PostgreSQL.
-2. Combine the quarterly data into a table named `supplier_kpi_raw`.
+2. Combine the quarterly datasets into a table named `supplier_kpi_raw`.
 3. Open `supplier_performance_analysis.sql` in pgAdmin 4.
 4. Run the queries section by section.
 5. Review the results for supplier, KPI, department, business-area, quarterly, trend, and data-quality analysis.